johann-solo/oliveandmango.github.io/_posts/blog/2017-07-02-vegan-mocha-fudge-popsicles.md

   <p>Put a spring in your step with these sweet and light popsicle that are sure
   to keep you cool on those hot days</p>
 ---
 These icy pops will put a spring in your step or as I like to put it &mdash; pep in your step from the added dose of coffee in them.
-I literally need coffee and chocolate on a daily basis &mdash; not as much as my 2 litres of water a day but definitely, they tie for second place.
+I literally need coffee and chocolate on a daily basis &mdash; not as much as my 2 litres of water a day but they tie for second place.
 These deliver on both the coffee and chocolate deliciously!

 <br>
 {% include image.html